rqlite/rqlite.io/content/en/docs/API/api/_index.md

 - `/db/query` which accepts **only** read requests (`SELECT`).
 Attempting to change the database via this endpoint will result in an error.
 - `/db/request` which accepts both read and write requests.
 This endpoint is known as the [_Unified Endpoint_](/docs/api/api/#unified-endpoint).

-You can send your read and writes requests to any node in your cluster.
+You can send your read and write requests to any node in your cluster.

 **Which endpoint should you use?** If you know ahead of time whether you are doing reads or writes, you should choose the endpoint dedicated to that type of request (either `/db/execute` or `/db/query`), as you will know precisely what to expect when rqlite responds.
 This encourages the most robust interaction with rqlite.